 Double fold bias tape, 1/2″wide for toddler apron and 1″ wide for adult apron

 Stitch across the entire length of the double-fold bias tape.
 Use thread the same color as the bias tape and you can use a straight stitch or a decorative stitch to do this.
 I used a scalloped stitched.
+Skip this sewing step if you are using twill tape.

 Cut the stitched bias tape in the following sizes: